marco-souza/deno-playground/README.md

 # DOL cli

-Simple cli tool to give you the dollar exchange rates.
+Simple cli tool to give you exchange rates for dollar (and some other currencies).

 ## Usage